Hiccup: Folk remedies

 There are many folk remedies for hiccups, including headstanding, drinking a glass of water upside-down, being frightened by someone, breathing into a bag, eating a large spoonful of peanut butter, and placing sugar on or under the tongue.

 Acupressure, either through actual function or placebo effect, may cure hiccups in some people.
 For example, one technique is to relax the chest and shoulders and find the deepest points of the indentations directly below the protrusions of the collarbones.
 The index or middle fingers are inserted into the indents and pressed firmly for sixty seconds, as long, deep breaths are taken.

 A simple treatment involves increasing the partial pressure of CO_{2} and inhibiting diaphragm activity by holding one's breath or rebreathing into a paper bag.
 Other potential remedies suggested by NHS Choices include pulling the knees up to the chest and leaning forward, sipping ice-cold water and swallowing some granulated sugar.

 A breathing exercise called supra-supramaximal inspiration (SSMI) has been shown to stop persistent hiccups.
 It combines the three principles of hypercapnia, diaphragm immobilization, and positive airway pressure.
 First, the subject must exhale completely, then take a deep breath.
 Then, they must hold their breath for ten seconds.
 After ten seconds, they must take another small breath without exhaling, then hold their breath for five seconds.
 Again, without exhaling, they must take another small breath and hold their breath for five seconds.
 Upon exhaling, the hiccups should be gone.

 Drinking through a straw with the ears plugged is a folk remedy that can be successful.
 In 2021, a scientific tool with a similar basis was tested on 249 hiccups subjects; the results were published in the Journal of the American Medical Association (JAMA).
 This device is named FISST (Forced Inspiratory Suction and Swallow Tool) and branded as "HiccAway".
 This study supports the use of FISST as an option to stop transient hiccups, with more than 90% of participants reporting better results than home remedies.
 A non-commercial resource describing a similar suction-based technique using a regular straw and water bottle has also been published online.
 HiccAway stops hiccups by forceful suction that is being generated by diaphragm contraction (phrenic nerve activity), followed by swallowing the water, which requires epiglottis closure.

 Society and culture

 The word hiccup itself was created through imitation.
-The alternative spelling of hiccough results from the association with the word cough.
+The alternative spelling of hiccough resulted from the association with the word cough.